yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/prepare-aws-api-gateway.md

 ## Before you start

-* Read AMPLIFY Central AWS API Gateway connected overview
+* Read [AMPLIFY Central AWS API Gateway connected overview] (/docs/central/connect-aws-gateway/)
 * You will need a basic knowledge of Amazon Web Services (AWS) and associated tools

 ## Objectives